lucidworks/connectors-sdk-resources/java-sdk/README_security_filtering.md

 ## Indexing time
 ### Contents / Documents indexing

-- Documents are indexed as always to the content collection (No field “acl_ss”)
+- Documents are indexed to the content collection.
+Note, there is no field ACLs field (`acl_ss`).

 ```java
     ctx.newContent(<DOCUMENT_ID>, <STREAM_SUPPLIER>)